ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Most applications operating over IP networks and requiring latency this low use the Real-time Transport Protocol (RTP) {{RFC3550}} or WebRTC {{RFC8825}}, which uses RTP as its Media Transport Protocol, along with several other protocols necessary for safe operation in browsers.

-Worth noting is that many applications for ultra-low-latency delivery do not need to scale to more than a few users at a time, which simplifies many delivery considerations relative to other use cases.
+Worth noting is that many applications for ultra-low-latency delivery do not need to scale to as many users as the low-latency and non-low-latency live delivery, which simplifies many delivery considerations relative to other use cases.

 Recommended reading for applications adopting an RTP-based approach also includes {{RFC7656}}.
 For increasing the robustness of the playback by implementing adaptive playout methods, refer to {{RFC4733}} and {{RFC6843}}.